moleculerjs/moleculer-apollo-server/README.md

 ```

 ## Usage
-This example demonstrates how to setup a Moleculer API Gateway with GraphQL mixin, that handles incoming GraphQL requests via the default `/graphql` endpoint.
+This example demonstrates how to setup a Moleculer API Gateway with GraphQL mixin in order to handle incoming GraphQL requests via the default `/graphql` endpoint.

 ```js
 "use strict";